S0fien/Can-I-Go/README.md

 ## Context :

-You're team is mandated by the governement to create a new app used as a COVID context utility called "Can I go?".
+Your team is mandated by the governement to create a new app used as a COVID context utility called "Can I go?".

 You're in charge of creating a webservice of this app.